 The Winter Season is Upon Us!

 The world around us prepares for yet another shift in seasons.
 Family gatherings move indoors, pumpkin lattes and scarves emerge, and the final multicolored leaves lose their grip and succumb to the wind, frost, and cooler temperatures.
-For those who love winter and call Living Vehicle home, we embrace this change.
+We embrace this change for those who love winter and call Living Vehicle home.